brave-chat/brave-chat-server/README.md

 heroku container:push web --app <your heroku app name>; heroku logs --tail
 ```

-Once the build and push completed, you can run the following command in a separate shell to interact with the app:
+Once the build and push are completed, you can run the following command in a separate shell to interact with the app:

 ```sh
 heroku open --app=<your app name>